itn-trust/itn-did-spec/README.md

 Agent provides a common interface for plugins to expand its functionality.
 It is designed to be modular and extensible, so you can add new protocols, transports, and managers to fit your needs.

-The agent was written in [TypeScript](https://www.typescriptlang.org/) and runs natively in Node.js, Browsers, and React Native.

 ## ITN SDK

 ![ITN_SDK](https://github.com/itn-trust/itn-did-spec/assets/18353464/6135b073-c085-41fd-8ea4-f80e64e0485d)